 My life has been affected in various ways by my involvement in gymnastics, in which I excelled and eventually represented my country.
-It is a sport in which no-one reaches the highest levels of competition without constantly demonstrating considerable determination, commitment, discipline and a constant striving for perfection.
-I always seek to apply these characteristics to everything I do and it has been excellent training for the rest of my life and work.
+It is a sport where no one reaches the highest levels of competition without constantly demonstrating considerable determination, commitment, discipline, and a constant striving for perfection.
+I always seek to apply these characteristics to everything I do, and it has been excellent training for the rest of my life and work.
 The sport is also the indirect reason for my career choice.
-A close friend of mine fell heavily from an apparatus and suffered the loss of most of her front teeth.
-Her appearance was severely affected and she stopped competing and put on considerable weight.
-This brought home to me the importance of dentistry in repairing self-image and respect rather than merely physical disease and injury and this prompted my decision to pursue dentistry, a decision that I have never regretted.
+A close friend of mine had a bad fall and lost most of her front teeth.
+Her appearance was severely affected, and she stopped competing and put on considerable weight.
+This brought me to the importance of dentistry in repairing self-image and respect rather than merely physical disease and injury.
+This prompted my decision to pursue dentistry, which I have never regretted.

 My immediate goal is to qualify to practice in the US.
 Once I have sufficient experience, I hope to specialize in periodontology.
-My interest in this specialty arises because of my appreciation of the importance of accurate and early diagnosis, the appreciation of oral health as a ‘mirror’ of general health and in the effect of oral health on sports performance.
+My interest in this specialty arises because I appreciate the importance of accurate and early diagnosis, the appreciation of oral health as a ‘mirror’ of general health, and the effect of oral health on sports performance.
 My ultimate ambition is to teach dentistry and undertake research.
-I have always sought to help other students and have often been complimented on my ability to break down complex information into understandable ‘steps’.
-I believe that I have natural teaching ability and would love to develop and use this skill in the future.
+I have always sought to help other students.
+I have often been complimented on breaking complex information into understandable ‘steps.’
+I have a natural teaching ability and would love to develop and use this skill.

-My family found it necessary to move from our home country of Iraq to Jordan when I was 16 years old.
-This move involved adapting to a new culture and educational system but I worked very hard to overcome these obstacles and succeeded in gaining entrance to dental school.
-This is not an easy matter in a country where the state prescribes a student’s vocational choices depending on examination grades, and so this was recognition of excellent high school graduation results.
+My family found it necessary to move from Iraq to Jordan when I was 16 years old.
+This move involved adapting to a new culture and educational system, but I worked very hard to overcome these obstacles and successfully entered dental school.
+This is not easy in a country where the state prescribes a student’s vocational choices depending on examination grades.
+So this was a recognition of excellent high school graduation results.

 I thoroughly enjoyed the DDS program at the prestigious Jordan University Dental School and graduated in 2013.
-The program was extremely comprehensive and involved substantial exposure to a wide variety of conditions and treatments.
-I was a founder member of the Jordanian Association of Dental Students whose mission was to increase oral health awareness among the poorer sections of society.
-Once qualified, I interned in a hospital rather than a private clinic as is usual for graduates.
-I mainly did extractions but some restorative work, RCT’s and other general dentistry.
+The program was comprehensive and involved substantial exposure to various conditions and treatments.
+I founded the Jordanian Association of Dental Students, whose mission was to increase oral health awareness among the poorer sections of society.
+Once qualified, I interned in a hospital rather than a private clinic, as is usual for graduates.
+I mainly did extractions but some restorative work, RCT, and other general dentistry.

-My internship in Jordan lasted only a few months as I faced professional discrimination because of my nationality to an extent that I realized would severely prejudice my chance of pursuing a successful career in Jordan and so I decided to seek asylum in the US in December 2013.
+My internship in Jordan lasted only a few months.
+I faced professional discrimination because of my nationality to the extent that I realized it would severely prejudice my chance of pursuing a successful career in Jordan, so I decided to seek asylum in the US in December 2013.

 Since arriving in the US, I have qualified as a Dental Assistant and have worked in this capacity since June 2015.
-This has provided me with a good understanding of dentistry as practiced in the US.
-I have also shadowed three specialists in Periodontology and this exposure has further fired my interest in pursuing this specialty.
-I work only four days a week and spend the other working day as a volunteer at the Childrens’ National Medical Center in the Research Department working on genotyping.
-I have found this exposure to research fascinating and hope very much to pursue research at some point in my future career.
+This has given me a good understanding of dentistry in the US.
+I have also shadowed three specialists in Periodontology, and this exposure has further fired my interest in pursuing this specialty.
+I work four days a week and give 2 days each week to volunteering at the Children’s National Medical Center in the Research Department, working on genotyping.
+I have found this exposure to research fascinating and hope to pursue research in the future.

-I have happily studied, worked with, treated and socialized with people from many ethnic and social backgrounds.
+I have happily studied, worked, treated, and socialized with people from many ethnic and social backgrounds.
 I enjoy sharing knowledge of my own culture and learning about others.
-I get along easily with others and have a well-developed sense of humor.
+I get along well with others and have a well-developed sense of humor.

-I am confident that I have the potential to become a first class dentist in the US.
-I am sure that I possess the characteristics, experience, education and training to enable me to ‘add value’ to the program.
-I can assure the reader that, if selected, I shall apply myself with exceptional enthusiasm and diligence in order to excel rather than to merely succeed.
+I am confident that I have the potential to become a first-class dentist in the US.
+I am sure I possess the characteristics, experience, education, and training to add value to the program.
+If selected, I can assure the reader that I shall apply myself with exceptional enthusiasm and diligence to excel rather than merely succeed.